-Though it may seem to be a simple task, neither Windows nor Mac OS X features native utilities specifically designed for password protecting folders.
-Thankfully, there are a handful of workaround methods for doing so on both operating systems, each of which is relatively simple to understand, quick to implement and freely available to users.
-One requires third-party encryption software, the other a built-in disk utility, but both will render your folders inaccessible to the average user or snoopy passerby.
-No batch-script tampering or premium folder-lock utilities are required either.
+Unfortunately, neither Windows or MacOS Sierra feature native utilities designed for adding password protection to folders.
+There are a handful of workaround methods for doing so on both operating systems, however, each of which is relatively easy to understand, quick to implement, and freely available.
+One requires third-party encryption software and the other a built-in disk utility, but both will render your folders inaccessible to the average user or snoopy passerby.
+No batch-script tampering or premium folder-lock utilities required.
+Here’s how to use them.

-Step 1: Download, install and launch 7-Zip — Navigate to the 7-Zip download page and select the download link corresponding to your desired version of the archival software.
+Navigate to the 7-Zip download page and select the download link corresponding to your desired version of the archival software.
 Alternatively, select your desired version of 7-Zip from the table below, or simply download the latest standard executable file.
 Afterward, when in the installer, select your desired destination folder for the utility and click the Install button in the bottom-right corner of the window.
 Click the Finish button when done and launch the program.

-Step 2: Open the folder in 7-Zip — Once opened, locate the folder you wish to password protect within the main 7-Zip interface.
-To do so, peruse the resulting folder directly, highlight said folder and click the green addition sign in the upper-left corner of the application.
+Once opened, locate the folder you wish to password protect within the main 7-Zip interface.
+To do so, peruse the resulting folder directly, highlight said folder, and click the green addition sign in the upper-left corner of the application.
 Alternatively, drag and drop the folder anywhere within the main 7-Zip interface.

-Ignoring the bulk of presets in the resulting pop-up window, select zip from the drop-down menu directly right of the Archive Format option to ensure the folder remains compatible on computers without 7-Zip installed.
-Afterward, enter and re-enter your desired password for the folder in the text fields located on the right-hand side of the window, directly beneath the Encryption section.
+Ignoring the bulk of presets in the resulting pop-up window, select zip from the drop-down menu directly beside the Archive Format option to ensure the folder remains compatible on computers without 7-Zip installed.
+Then, enter and re-enter your desired password for the folder in the text fields located on the right-hand side of the window, directly beneath the Encryption section.
 Click the OK button when finished and allow the utility to create a compressed, encrypted duplicate of the folder you wish to password protect.

 Once the password-protected folder has been created, delete the original folder so it can no longer be accessed.
 There’s no need to have two instances of the same data, especially since the original folder will remain unprotected.
-Test to make sure the resulting, compressed file is password protected.
+Test to make sure the resulting file is password-protected before doing so, however.
 You may still be able to view file and folder names, but extracting the files will require your users to enter your designated password when prompted.
 Feel free to breathe a sigh of relief.